sassoftware/saspy/saspy/doc/source/getting-started.rst

 constructs to interact with MVA SAS (SAS 9.4).
 It makes SAS the analytical engine or "calculator" for data analysis.
-In its most simple form, SASPy is a code translator taking python commands and converting them into SAS procedure and data step calls and then displaying the results.
+In its most simple form, SASPy is a code translator taking python commands and converting them into SAS language statements and then displaying the results.

 Please open issues for things you see!